tito1270/CryptocurrencyTechnicalAnalysis/docs/LIVE-PRICE-SYSTEM-AUDIT.md

 # Live Price System Audit & Improvements

 ## Overview
-Comprehensive audit and upgrade of the cryptocurrency price system to ensure all prices are live, real-time, and accurate.
-Removed fake/static prices and implemented robust fallback mechanisms with current market data.
+Complete overhaul of the cryptocurrency price system to ensure ALL prices are LIVE from real exchange APIs.
+Implemented direct API connections to all major exchanges with real-time data fetching and proper fallback mechanisms.

 ## Changes Made